PipeWire/wireplumber/docs/rst/configuration/policy.rst

 Currently, if a filter node is created, wireplumber will check the following optional node properties on the main node:

+- filter.smart:
+  Boolean indicating whether smart policy will be used in the filter nodes or not.
+This is disabled by default, therefore filter nodes will be treated as regular nodes, without applying any kid of extra logic.
+On the other hand, if this property is set to true, automatic (smart) filter policy will be used when linking filters.
+The properties below will instruct the smart policy how to link the filters automatically.

 - filter.smart.name:
   The unique name of the filter.
 WirePlumber will use the "node.link-group" property as filter name if this property is not set.